lauslim12/Anzu/docs/getting-started/installation.md

 heroku config:set KEY=VALUE (refer to app.json for all environment variables) heroku open
 ```

+You do not need to build the application first.
+Heroku does that automatically for you.

 If you want to use the production version (everyone can schedule tasks, delete tasks, enable long reminders, etcetera), make sure to change the `constants/constants.ts` file!
 You can enable long reminders (so Anzu displays the unfinished tasks instead of prompting you to use `/tasks`) or disable the administrator guard, which means that everyone in the environment can create, delete, or reschedule tasks.